China’s population grows marginally to 1.412 billion, may begin to decline by 2022: Census | Business

 He Yafu, an independent demographer, said there is no doubt that China will fully lift birth restrictions in the near future to cope with the declining birth rate.
 The CPC is likely to remove its family planning policy as early as this autumn, he said.

-The new census revealed that China's population living in urban areas grew by 63.89 per cent, totalling to 901.99 million, representing 63.89 per cent.
+The new census revealed that China's population living in urban areas grew by 63.89 percent, totaling 901.99 million, representing 63.89 percent.

-The proportion of the urban population was 14.21 percentage points higher than the figure for 2010 showcasing China’s fast-paced urbanisation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)